benjchand/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express allows for different URLs to be used in our projects very easily, as well as allowing for easy routing on the server-side of the project.

 - [ ] Describe Middleware?

+Middleware are functions that can be invoked between a user making a call and the server sending the data.

 - [ ] Describe a Resource?

+A resource is the part of the project and api that is called with a specific URL.

 - [ ] What can the API return to help clients know if a request was successful?

+Success messages, data.

 - [ ] How can we partition our application into sub-applications?

+Through routing.

 ## Project Setup